Alphons Zimmerer 1933 - 2020 - Obituary

 Leonard was a farmer for over 42 years, while farming he was also a bus driver for St. Joseph's Academy and later for the Harlingen School District for 20 years.
 He was a devoted member of the Knights of Columbus and a 3rd Degree Knight; a leader of the Shoenstatt Movement and a Eucharistic Minister and Usher for St. Francis-Xavier Catholic Church.

-Leonard is survived by his loving wife, Clara Zimmerer; his son, Leonard Zimmerer; his daughter, Mary Catherine (Joseph) Grage; brother, Paul Zimmerer and sister, Margaret Nichol.
+Leonard is survived by his loving wife of 52 years, Clara Zimmerer; his son, Leonard Zimmerer (Jessica Sanchez); his daughter, Mary Catherine (Joseph) Grage; brother, Paul Zimmerer and sister, Margaret Nichol and 2 grandchildren, Jazlyn Jenice Hernandez and Jaden Syre Torres.
+He is also survived by numerous nieces and nephews whom he loved as his own.

-An amazing father, family meant everything to him, he was patient, loving and self sacrificing.
+An amazing father, family meant everything to him, he was patient, loving, self sacrificing and will be missed greatly.

 Visitation will be begin Thursday at at 10:00 AM until 6:30 PM at the Rudy Garza Palms Chapel in La Feria and a rosary will be held at 7:30 PM at St. Francis-Xavier Catholic Church.
 Funeral services will be Friday, July 3, 2020 departing the Rudy Garza Palms Chapel in La Feria at 9:30 AM for 10:00 AM Mass of Christian Burial at St. Francis-Xavier Catholic Church and interment will follow at Restlawn Cemetery.